Updated 30.03.21 @ 13:20

-- Attendance at school and clubs
+- Attendance at school, colleges and clubs

 From the 8th March 2021, all children and students should return to school and college.
 All primary school pupils should attend school from this date.
 All secondary school pupils and college students will be offered testing from 8th March 2021 and those who consent to testing should return to face-to-face education following their first negative test result.
 This means there may be a phased return process at the majority of secondary schools and colleges.
 Please see the Schools Testing section for further details about the testing programme for secondary school and college pupils.